alumina-lang/alumina/MISSING.md

 - Cross-compilation
   - Should be easy enough, as generated C code has almost no platform dependencies.
 This is more of a concern for the standard library to ensure `cfg` attributes are sprinkled around appropriately.
     - const eval needs to adjust usizes etc. to the target platform
-- Logging, timings

 ## Exploratory

-- specialization/SFINAE/function overloading?
-  - I am leaning pretty strongly towards not having either of these.
-With protocols the language is expressive enough to do string formatting, iterators and collections, which are a good litmus test if generics are any good.
 - tagged unions
   - I miss them quite a lot from Rust.
 They are not hard, but need a good syntax for `match`
 - full Hindley-Milner type inference.
 Global type inference will pretty much require a full rewrite of `mono`, so whis would be a massive project, but it would also be super awesome to have